 • Natural Running Form clinics

-• Trail snacks/energy food and drinks
+• Trail snacks/energy food

 • Private group within the Healthy Runners’ Community

 - Alcoholic drinks